dvidelabs/poly.shell/doc/api/shell.md

 ### shell.promptPassword([callback(err)])

 Prompts the user for a password without echoing the text to the console.
 Callback makes it possible to wait for the user to complete the password entry.
-Issues the error text 'SIGNINT' if the user types 'ctrl+C' and should normally be used to issue a process.kill(process.pid).
+Issues the error string 'SIGINT' if the user types 'Ctrl+C' and should normally be used to issue a `process.kill(process.pid)`.
 Otherwise similar to setPassword.

 ### shell.sudo(cmd, [callback(err)])